-Grade: The teacher's signature is provided and student can apply for the exam if and only if the average grade of three test papers is higher than "Satisfactory (2)".
+Grade: The teacher's signature and practice mark (P) are provided if and only if the average grade of three test papers is higher than 'Pass' (Grade 2).
+Practice mark is an average of the grades of the three written and evaluated tests.